-As previously mentioned, the total in-place disposal quantity of CCR materials is estimated at approximately 1,378,851 tons.
+As previously mentioned, the total in-place disposal quantity of CCR and non-CCR materials is estimated at approximately 1,378,860 tons.

 5.3 APPEARANCES OF AN ACTUAL OR POTENTIAL STRUCTURAL WEAKNESS OF CCR UNIT

 At the time of inspection, there were no signs of distress or malfunction that would indicate actual or potential structural weakness at the Ash Landfill.